 The ramifications of a cardiac surgery complication can ripple across all areas of your life, affecting your health, happiness, and finances.
 While you recover from your surgery and complications, you shouldn’t also have to worry about how you are going to pay for the stack of medical bills, and you definitely should not have to deal with the stresses of handling a medical malpractice case on your own.

 It can also be challenging to fight against hospitals and doctors who have teams of lawyers representing them in the event of an accident.
 The law is complicated and difficult to understand, especially when you have other things to worry about following a malpractice incident.
 That’s why you need a lawyer with the experience, courage, and the resources to take on hospitals and doctors and recover every dollar you deserve.
 A qualified personal injury lawyer will likely win you a settlement much larger than what you could win on your own.

 Unlike other law firms that may pass your case on to an individual lawyer with less experience, every single professional on our team at Crowe & Mulvey, LLP handles our cases from beginning to end.
 Along with partners, lawyers, and paralegals, this also includes our team of nurses who have experience in the healthcare industry and these types of medical malpractice cases.

 At our firm, you are more than just another case, and we treat every individual with the care and compassion they deserve as members of the community and as people.

-Take advantage of our decades of experience and call our Massachusetts cardiac surgery lawyers today at (617) 404-3417 for a free consultation.
+Take advantage of our decades of experience and call our Boston cardiac surgery lawyers today at (617) 404-3417 for a free consultation.